anish000kumar/redux-box/readme.md

 1. **Decorators aren't working**

 Decorators aren't still a part of es6.
-To use the decorator syntax you should be using a transpiler like bable.
-Also, in create-react-app projects the `.babelrc` file doesn't really work so you would need to run `npm run eject` to be able to use custome bable-plugins.
+To use the decorator syntax you should be using a transpiler like babel.
+Also, in create-react-app projects the `.babelrc` file doesn't really work so you would need to run `npm run eject` to be able to use custom babel-plugins.
 Following `.babelrc` should suffice:
 ```javascript
 {
   "plugins": ["transform-decorators-legacy", "styled-components"],